BodiAugustus/dev_site_2022/README.md

 #73.
 Instead of editing next.config or pasting minfied file directly into browser. ran npm uninstall @truffle/contract --- too large.
 Loaded the contract using web3 instead.
 Added new env variable for network id.

 #74.
 Refactored enhanceHook function.
 Created _isEmpty function to check for empty data being returned for either useAccount or useNetwork hooks.

+#75.
+Handled empty accounts[]0 from being returned as undefined in useAccounts.js by amending the handler function to return an error in that instance.
+Repeated the same process for useNetwork.js.